EastBayRI.com: American Tourister factory up for sale

 The Riccis [R & P Construction and Demolition, of Johnston] said they walked through the house to ensure that no people or animals were inside before the demolition began.
 Once the house was completely knocked down, they said, they would “suit up” and walk through the debris to remove any hazardous materials.

-And asbestos abatement was done when???[box]Shameless Plug: We’ve been nominated, now it is time to vote.
+And asbestos abatement was done when???[alert type=”muted”]Shameless Plug: We’ve been nominated, now it is time to vote.
 Please feel free to vote for us as Best Blog in the Phoenix’s Best of 2011.
-You could also ask your friends, your mom, and your cat to vote for us if you like.[/box]
+You could also ask your friends, your mom, and your cat to vote for us if you like.[/alert]